jncmel/spike-analysis/README.md

 - Cluster_ids: File containing the cluster_ids taken of different recodings used for the plots.

 # Instructions
-- Spyking-Circus can be installed easily using conda.
+- Spyking-Circus can be installed by conda.
+Detailed instructions can be found in the website.
 - The scripts used for plotting the raster and firing rate requires h5py, which can be installed as `pip install h5py`